-By the Phillips curve (14), a commitment for π_3 is the same as a commitment for y_2 ; and by the second part of Lemma 4, this is also the same as a commitment for r_2 , or "instrument communication."
-A commitment for π_2 , on the other hand, is the same a commitment for y_1 , or for K. But as noted earlier (and explained in more detail in Online Appendix C.1), such a commitment is not viable in our model.
-Finally, a commitment for cumulative inflation, $\pi_2 + \beta \pi_3$, is the same as a commitment for $y_1 + \beta y_2$, or for Y, that is, "target communication."
+By the Phillips curve (14), a commitment for π_3 is the same as a commitment for y_2 ; by the second part of Lemma 4, this is also the same as a commitment for r_2 , or instrument communication.
+A commitment for π_2 , on the other hand, is the same as a commitment for y_1 , or for K. But as noted earlier (and explained in more detail in Online Appendix C.1), such a commitment is not viable in our model.
+Finally, a commitment for cumulative inflation, π_2 + $\beta \pi_3$, is the same as a commitment for $y_1 + \beta y_2$, or for Y, that is, target communication.

-This verifies the claim that, in our stylized New Keynesian model, the set of implementable outcomes is not expanded by considering inflation commitments on top of output commitments.
+This verifies the claim that in our stylized New Keynesian model, the set of implementable outcomes is not expanded by considering inflation commitments on top of output commitments.
 The same is true in Krugman (1998), Eggertsson and Woodford (2003), and the works on forward guidance cited earlier.
-And the reason is the same in all cases: the absence of unobserved cost-push shocks or other forms of "noise" in the structural relation between inflation and output gaps.
+The reason is the same in all cases: the absence of unobserved cost-push shocks or other forms of "noise" in the structural relation between inflation and output gaps.

 What if we accommodate such noise?
-Suppose, in particular, that we modify (14) as follows:
+Suppose, in particular, that we modify equation (14) as follows:

-$$\Pi{t} \equiv \frac{P{t}}{P{t-1}} = \left(\frac{Y{t-1}}{Y{t-1}^{}}\right)^{\xi} \upsilon{t}$$ (21)

-where v_t is a random shock, independently distributed over time and unrelated to θ or any other fundamental in the economy.
-Suppose further that a policy commitment cannot be contingent on this shock.31 Because, with the assumed microfoundations, welfare depends only on the output gap and not on inflation per se, it is immediate that an inflation commitment is now strictly inferior to an output commitment: the two strategies are still equally good in regulating the agents' strategic interaction and the bite of bounded rationality, but only the output commitment insulates the output gap for the unwanted noise.
+(21) $$\Pi_t \equiv \frac{P_t}{P{t-1}} = \left(\frac{Y{t-1}}{Y{t-1}^}\right)^{\xi} \upsilon_t,$$ where v_t is a random shock, independently distributed over time and unrelated to θ or any other fundamental in the economy.
+Suppose further that a policy commitment cannot be contingent on this shock.31 With the assumed microfoundations, welfare depends only on the output gap and not on inflation per se, so it is immediate that an inflation commitment is now strictly inferior to an output commitment.
+The two strategies are still equally good in regulating the agents' strategic interaction and the bite of bounded rationality, but only the output commitment insulates the output gap for the unwanted noise.

-One may of course quibble with our assumption that v_t is pure noise as opposed to some fundamental shock that the policymaker should care for.
-This circles back to our discussion of Poole (1970) and begs the question of what exactly v_t is.
-Still, we contend that our treatment of v_t as pure noise is a reasonable approximation of reality, because the bulk of the business-cycle variation in inflation appears to be unrelated to fundamentals such as productivity and labor costs.
+Of course, one may quibble with our assumption that v_t is pure noise as opposed to some fundamental shock that the policy maker should care for.
+This circles back to our discussion of Poole (1970) and prompts the question of what exactly v_t is.
+Still, we contend that our treatment of v_t as pure noise is a reasonable approximation of reality, because the bulk of the business cycle variation in inflation appears to be unrelated to fundamentals such as productivity and labor costs.